History of Skip Bayless in Timeline

 May 2007: Cold Pizza Rebranded as First Take

-2008: Oklahoma City Wall of Fame Selection
+2008: Inducted into Oklahoma City Wall of Fame

-In 2008, Skip Bayless was selected to the Oklahoma City Wall of Fame recognizing outstanding alumni of Oklahoma City Public Schools.
+In 2008, Skip Bayless was selected to the Oklahoma City Wall of Fame, recognizing outstanding alumni of Oklahoma City Public Schools.

 2010: Appearance in Pony Excess

-2011: Appearance in Herschel
+2011: Appearance in Herschel Documentary

-In 2011, Skip Bayless appeared in the ESPNU documentary, "Herschel", about University of Georgia running back Herschel Walker.
+In 2011, Skip Bayless appeared in the ESPNU documentary, 'Herschel', about University of Georgia running back Herschel Walker.

 August 2012: Resumes Writing for ESPN.com